Table of Contents

 The business appraiser may need to uncover those unknown factors affecting the appraisal of the business.

-Retaining a divorce lawyer who understands the intricacies of proper business evaluations and appraisals, as well as the varying types of business appraisals, is critical to ensuring a fair and accurate assessment of the value and income derived from a business.
+Retaining a divorce lawyer who understands the intricacies of proper business evaluations and appraisals is, therefore, critical to ensuring a fair and accurate assessment of the value and income derived from a business.

 Other factors may also significantly affect the value of a business in a business evaluation and appraisal, including the following:

-A thorough business evaluation and an appraisal are essential to determining the value of a business in a divorce; although there have been cases when a judge was able to divide a business without an appraisal.
+A thorough business evaluation and an appraisal are essential to determining the value of a business in a divorce.

 The assessment ensures the fair distribution of the company as a marital asset.